2026 Education Policy

 Course Delivery

-REIC is committed to providing flexible and accessible learning opportunities to
+REIC is committed to providing flexible and accessible learning opportunities to meet the

-registrants can choose the format that best suits their learning style and schedule.
+the format that best suits their learning style and schedule.

 In-Person

-▪ On-site at REIC’s National Office Training Centre at 500-2680 Skymark Avenue in
+On-site at REIC’s National Office Training Centre at 500-2680 Skymark Avenue in

 Mississauga, Ontario with a certified REIC Instructor.
 The training centre is fully

-insured and offers ample parking, including designated accessible parking
+insured and offers ample parking, including designated accessible parking spaces.

-elevators.
 Additionally, accessible washrooms and seating areas are available.

-▪ Off-Site at a training facility in Canada or abroad with a certified REIC Instructor.
+Off-Site at a training facility in Canada or abroad with a certified REIC Instructor.

 Real-Time-Remote (RTR)

-▪ A virtual learning environment whereby registrants attend course sessions live
+A virtual learning environment whereby registrants attend course sessions live

 virtually with a certified REIC instructor.